dmlc/dgl/docs/source/install/index.rst

    sudo yum install -y gcc-c++ python3-devel make cmake

-Create conda environment for development, run:
+Create conda environment for development.
+To see the usage of the create script, run:

 .. code:: bash

    bash script/create_dev_conda_env.sh -h

-Build the shared library, run:
+Build the shared library.
+To see the usage of the build script, run:

 .. code:: bash